xeraa/scale-elasticsearch-workshop/readme.md

     ````

 1. Start Metricbeat with `sudo service metricbeat start`.
-1. Check that we are generating some metrics in *Management* → *Index Management*.
+1. Check that we are generating some metrics in *Stack Management* → *Index Management*.
 Make sure there is an index called `metricbeat-000000` that has some documents.
 1. Frozen index demo:

     ```js